Replacement of your energy supply

 A few of your questions answered

-What must I take into account if I temporarily have no electricity?
+What should I bear in mind if I will temporarily have no electricity?

-All your appliances that run on electricity will temporarily fail to work.
-So switch off your electrical appliances before the work begins and where possible remove the plugs from the socket.
-For most households it is particularly important to take into account the following appliances:
+All appliances that are electrically powered will temporarily stop working.
+You should therefore switch off your electrical appliances before the work begins and where possible remove the plugs from the socket.
+For most households it is particularly important to think about the following appliances:

-- Home telephone and internet: usually your home telephone and internet modem will no longer work if there is no power.
+- Home telephone and internet: your home telephone and internet router will usually no longer work if there is no power.

 - Central heating: your CH boiler will no longer work if there is no power.
-As a result you will temporarily have no heating and hot water.
+As a result you will temporarily have no heating or hot water.

-- Alarm installations: take into account that your alarm installation may be switched off.
-It is also possible that your alarm installation will give an unintentional alarm message.
+- Alarm installations: bear in mind that your alarm installation may be deactivated.
+It is also possible that your alarm installation will give out an unintended alarm message.
 Consult the manufacturer for more information and inform your alarm centre.

-- Medical devices: ventilator or dialysis equipment for example may temporarily not work.
-Report the power cut and the appointment that the contractor has made with you to your medical help centre in good time.
-It is possible that in consultation your medical help centre can find you an alternative, for example battery-powered replacement equipment.
+- Medical devices: ventilator or dialysis equipment, for example, may temporarily stop working.
+Report the power outage and the appointment that the contractor has made with you to your medical help centre in good time.
+In consultation with you, your medical help centre may be able to find you an alternative, for example battery-powered replacement equipment.

-What must I take into account if I temporarily have no gas?
+What should I bear in mind if I will temporarily have no gas?

-All your appliances that work on gas may temporarily fail to work while the work is being carried out.
-In most households this involves the following appliances:
+All your appliances that run on gas may temporarily stop working while the work is being carried out.
+In most households this will concern the following appliances:

 - Central heating: your CH boiler will no longer work if there is no gas.
-As a result you will temporarily have no heating and hot water.
+As a result you will temporarily have no heating or hot water.

-- Gas cooker: take into account that you will temporarily not be able to cook.
+- Gas cooker: bear in mind that you will be temporarily unable to cook.

-What must I take into account when work is carried out on the gas connection?
+What should I bear in mind when work is carried out on the gas connection?

-During the work on the gas connection we always check your own internal installation for leaks.
-We do this for your safety.
-Your internal installation begins after the meter and you yourself are responsible for this.
-If we find a leak in this section we will have to turn off the main gas valve and you will have to call in an installer yourself.
+During the work on the gas connection we will always check your own internal installation for leaks.
+We do this for your own safety.
+Your internal installation starts after the meter and you are responsible for this yourself.
+If we find a leak in this section, we will have to turn off the main gas valve and you will have to call in an installer yourself.